ayewo/meteor-windows-performance/README.md

 [^1]: The sponsor of this issue did his testing on Debian 12 on WSL.
 This is why I choose this version of Ubuntu since it is [based on Debian 12](https://askubuntu.com/questions/445487/what-debian-version-are-the-different-ubuntu-versions-based-on).

+[^2]: *Performance of instance store vs EBS-optimized EC2 or RAID volumes*: comparison of [EBS with instance store on `i3` and `i2` instances](https://stackoverflow.com/a/42846644).

+[^3]: *Performance of instance store vs EBS-optimized EC2 or RAID volumes*: has benchmarks [comparing EBS vs. instance store](https://stackoverflow.com/a/62736472).

-[^2]: A [few](https://github.com/microsoft/Windows-Dev-Performance/issues/17#issuecomment-1643406687) folks reported significant improvement when they switched to a [Dev Drive](https://github.com/microsoft/Windows-Dev-Performance/issues/17#issuecomment-1567346040) in this thread: [nodejs and yarn are 4x slower on windows than ubuntu](https://github.com/microsoft/Windows-Dev-Performance/issues/17)
+[^4]: A [few](https://github.com/microsoft/Windows-Dev-Performance/issues/17#issuecomment-1643406687) folks reported significant improvement when they switched to a [Dev Drive](https://github.com/microsoft/Windows-Dev-Performance/issues/17#issuecomment-1567346040) in this thread: [nodejs and yarn are 4x slower on windows than ubuntu](https://github.com/microsoft/Windows-Dev-Performance/issues/17)

+[^5]: This [detailed comment from 2018 by a Microsoft engineer](https://github.com/microsoft/WSL/issues/873#issuecomment-425272829) explains that file operations in Windows are often more expensive than in Linux making NTFS slower.

+[^6]: Windows intercepts every file system operation on a volume using filter drivers.
+Non-system drives will have generally have fewer filter drivers installed compared to the system drive `C:\` meaning non-OS partitions will [experience less overhead](https://github.com/microsoft/Windows-Dev-Performance/issues/87#issuecomment-1534958991) from Windows compared to the OS partition on `C:\`.